munyaradziantony/A-Algorithm-Implementation-on-TurtleBot3/README.md

 - [Part 2 Simulation Video](<Google Drive/YouTube link>)

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache2.0 License - see the [LICENSE](LICENSE) file for details.